catenax/tractusx/documentation/architecture/speedboat-consume-aspects-with-connectors.md

 We can see that `Company B` calls the `Company B Consumer` to access `Company A`'s data.
 Each company needs to use its own consumer to query the artifact from `Company A`.
-It means that if `Company B` wants to access the artifact from `Company A` it will use the following URL: `http://company-b-consumer/artifacts/123/data` when `Company C` would use: `http://company-c-consumer/artifacts/456/data`.
+It means that if `Company B` wants to access the artifact from `Company A` it will use the following URL: `http://company-b-consumer/artifacts/123/data` and for `Company C`  it would use: `http://company-c-consumer/artifacts/456/data`.
 This fact makes it impossible to provide a common URL to access a specific artifact.
 Each company needs to negotiate a contract and generate its own URL to access the artifact.

 This document provides a temporary solution to this problem.
 The solution would be implemented on the PRS service side.